8ta4/config/DONTREADME.md

 ### Accuracy

+> Is the target temperature based on the temperature reading from the AC unit?

+No. The target temperature isn't based on the temperature reading from the AC unit.
+The goal is to hit the target temperature the bedside sensor is reading, not the AC unit itself.

+The problem is, the temperature near the AC unit is usually higher than what you feel at the bedside.
+There's this thing called temperature stratification, where the air can be several degrees warmer near the ceiling than near the floor sometimes by as much as $5^{\circ}\text{C}$.

+Subtracting a constant amount from the AC's reading might seem like a solution, but it's not that simple.
+The temperature difference depends on things like:

+- The temperature of the walls, floor, and ceiling

+- The settings of the heating or cooling system

 > Once the room temperature stabilizes, what's the maximum temperature difference in $\pm1^{\circ}\text{C}$ I can expect from what I set?

 The system tries to keep the temperature within $\pm1^{\circ}\text{C}$ of what you set it to.